Burke–Gilman Trail: Extensions

 As of 2006, there are extensions of the Burke–Gilman Trail at its western end: connecting the short and long segments between the Ballard Locks and 11th Avenue, and a northern extension along Shilshole Bay from NW 60th Street to Golden Gardens Park, and planning for connecting between the Ballard Locks and downtown Ballard at 11th Avenue NW and NW 45th Street.

-A major point of contention regarding the remaining "missing link" project was the industrial nature of the Salmon Bay waterfront, through which this portion of the trail would pass.
-Local business owners voiced concerns about the safety and liability issues inherent in the convergence of trains, trucks, cyclists, and pedestrians.
-A citizens groups, and the city, claimed the dangers were being exaggerated.
+A major point of contention since the 1990s regarding the remaining "missing link" project was the industrial nature of the Salmon Bay waterfront, through which this portion of the trail would pass.
+Local business owners voiced concerns about the safety and liability issues inherent in the convergence of Ballard Terminal Railroad trains, trucks, cyclists, and pedestrians.
+A Citizens group and the city claimed the dangers were being exaggerated.
 The trail overall can at times be busy and even crowded.

+As of 2023, plans to construct the 1.4 mi section remain on hold due to design revisions and legal challenges.
+A railroad crossing on the trail under the Ballard Bridge was the site of 39 crashes and incidents between 2015 and 2020.
+The crossing was replaced in October 2023, shortly after the city council approved its removal.
+The city council included a routing along Leary Way instead of Shilshole Avenue, where industrial businesses had opposed the trail's construction, in a transportation levy that will be placed on the November 2024 ballot.

 History

-The trail can trace its origins to the founding of the Seattle, Lake Shore and Eastern Railway on 15 April 1885, by ten men headed by judge Thomas Burke and Daniel Gilman.
+The trail can trace its origins to the founding of the Seattle, Lake Shore and Eastern Railway on April 15, 1885, by ten men headed by judge Thomas Burke and Daniel Gilman.
 In its heyday, Burke and Gilman's road extended from Downtown Seattle north to Arlington and east to Rattlesnake Prairie above Snoqualmie Falls.
 Taken over by the Northern Pacific Railway around 1890, the line became part of the Burlington Northern Railroad in 1970, and was abandoned in 1971.

-In 1978, the first 12.1 mi of the right-of-way, from Seattle's Gas Works Park to Kenmore's Tracy Owen Station, was opened as a public trail and named after the founders of the railroad.
+On August 19, 1978 the first 12.1 mi of the right-of-way from Seattle's Gas Works Park to Kenmore's Tracy Owen Station was opened as a public trail after seven years of advocacy and negotiations and named after the founders of the railroad.

 A two-mile section of the trail within Lake Forest Park was temporarily closed for redevelopment from June 2011 to February 2012.